Walking into Sunshine: Charts

 "Walking into Sunshine" made its debut at no. 72 in the Music Week Top 75 Singles chart on the week of August 15, 1981.

 Spending a total of nine weeks in the main UK chart, it peaked at no. 42 on September 9.

-On the week of September 26, the 12" version of "Walking into Sunshine" (Mercury MDS 4013) made its debut at no. 66 in the Billboard Disco Top 80 chart.
+On the week of September 26, the 12-inch version of "Walking into Sunshine" (Mercury MDS 4013) made its debut at no. 66 in the Billboard Disco Top 80 chart.
 The following week, it had moved up to no. 49.
 The following week it had similar progress, moving up to no. 38.
 The following week (October 17), the single increased pace, moving up twenty places to no. 18.
 Having been in the chart for nine weeks, the single reached its peak position of no. 5 on the week of November 21, and held that spot for another week.

-The single was at no. 1 on the Cash Box Dance Music chart (October 3) which was based on the top selling sales of 12" records compiled from sales reports of the northeast area of the retailers who specialized in the 12" format.
+The single was at no. 1 on the Cash Box Dance Music chart (October 3) which was based on the top-selling sales of 12-inch records compiled from sales reports of the northeast area of the retailers who specialized in the 12-inch format.

-It also charted in the Netherlands Top 40 where it peaked at no. 25 on week 3.
+It also charted in the Netherlands Top 40, where it peaked at no. 25 on week 3.